-This property is an array, rather than a single string, to allow a result management system to select among a variety of methods for deciding whether two results are logically identical or logically distinct.
+NOTE: This property is an array, rather than a single string, for two reasons:

+To allow a result management system to continue to support outdated fingerprinting algorithms while upgrading to a newer, more reliable algorithm.

+Less likely but possible, to allow multiple result management systems to record their final fingerprints.

 A direct SARIF producer SHOULD NOT populate this property.
 A SARIF converter MAY populate this property if the analysis tool’s native output format provides a value that qualifies as a fingerprint (a stable identifier for the result).
 A result management system MAY populate this property when it ingests a SARIF file.
 If it does so, then later, when a SARIF consumer retrieves results in SARIF format from the result management system, the result management system MAY set this property to the value it assigned.